djrlj694/Receipts/Notes.md

 * We should not be allocating formatters for every cell render.
 	* Maybe have VCs conform to PresentationValueFormatting
 * `syncReceipts` should avoid the full reload and use table view animated additions apis.
-* `newReceiptFormViewControllerDidSaveReceipt` and `save` should interface with a store instead of the raw array

 ## ReceiptDetailViewController